 How Permanent Are the Results?

-As it would seem, the longer you work with these techniques, the more permanent the changes become, and the less you need to do to maintain your IQ.
-As with everything, your brain is subject to the “use it or lose it” effect, although less and less so the longer you practice the techniques.
+As it seems, the longer you work with these techniques, the more permanent the changes become, and the less you need to do to maintain your IQ.
+But as with everything, your brain is subject to the “use it or lose it” effect.

-One person who I will talk about in the testimonials section below, says that 3 short sessions a week are now enough to maintain his IQ of 165.
-Keep in mind that the recommended schedules in The Complete Guide to Genius require 20 to 60 minute daily sessions, at least 5 days a week, in order to see gains.
+One person whom I talk about in the testimonials section below, says that 3 short sessions a week are now enough to maintain his IQ of 165.
+Keep in mind that The Complete Guide to Genius recommends 20 to 60 minute daily sessions, at least 5 days a week, in order to make gains.

 Possible Negative Effects

-In this section I talk about negative effects people might experience with the exercises, as well as factors that might affect brain development negatively.
-It’s not a critique of The Guide to Genius – for that, read my review of it farther down.
+In this section I discuss negative effects people might experience with the exercises, as well as factors that might affect brain development negatively.
+It’s not a critique of The Complete Guide to Genius – for that, read my review of it just below.

-First of all, when you begin doing the techniques, the ones given on this website or the ones in the course, you will feel something’s happening in your head.
+First of all, when you begin doing the techniques, the ones on this website or the ones in the course, you will feel something’s happening in your head.
 That’s normal.
-After all, if you went to lift weights at the gym and felt nothing at all in your muscles afterwards, you probably didn’t get the best out of the workout.
-But if you begin to experience headaches, then this can indicate that you are working too hard and need to ease off the exercises.
-It can also indicate that you are not giving your brain the rest it needs in between sessions – be sure to get enough sleep!
-Also, it could be that you’re not giving your brain all the nutrients it needs, which I will touch upon later in my review.
+After all, if you lifted weights at the gym and felt nothing at all in your muscles afterwards, you probably didn’t get the best out of the workout.
+But if you begin to experience headaches, then this can indicate you are working too hard and need to back off the exercises.
+It can also mean that you are not giving your brain the rest it needs in between sessions – never do more than half an hour of training a day if you are just beginning (1 hour if you are more experienced), no more than 6 days a week, and be sure to get enough sleep!
+It could also be that you’re not giving your brain all the nutrients it needs, which I will touch upon later in my review.

 In the beginning, consistency is VERY important in order to keep making gains and to maintain the gains you have made.
 Initial gains can be lost rapidly if you stop doing the exercises.
-On the bright side, if you stick with the program long enough, many of the changes will become permanent and upon complete cessation of the exercises, intelligence is only lost slowly.
+On the bright side, if you stick with the program long enough, many of the changes will become permanent and upon complete cessation of the exercises, intelligence will only decrease partially and slowly.